kartikeychauhan12/Coffee-Sales-Analysis/README.md

 # Coffee-Sales-Analysis
 I would like to thank Mo Chen for providing us with an incredible project to work on.

-Key learnings from the Excel project.
+Key learnings from the Excel project:

 1.)Utilized XLOOKUP , INDEX-MATCH function to efficiently join columns, enhancing data analysis capabilities.